 Massage therapy program certificates can be earned in less than a year, in fact the American Institute day program is just 8 months long.
 The short length of the program means you can start your career as a massage therapist

-2. Career Ready: Massage therapy classes are generally hands-on and provide you with the educational and job training skills needed to become a successful massage therapist, once licensed.
+Massage therapy classes include hands-on practice and provide you with the educational and job training skills needed to become a successful massage therapist, once licensed.
 This means you gain actual experience in class.
 Once licensed there are many career options.
 You can become a self-employed practitioner, work in a spa or alongside a health professional, or continue to develop your skills and specialties in one of the many modalities covered by the massage therapy program training, such as:

 As you can see, a career in massage therapy comes with some pretty great benefits.
 If you are interested in a career in massage therapy, get started with American Institute.

 *Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2014-15 Edition, Massage Therapists, on the Internet at http://www.bls.gov/ooh/healthcare/massage-therapists.htm (visited June 12, 2014).